 Why did you want to work in the theatre?

-In Florence we give out presents for the Epiphany.
-When I was six there was a wonderful gift for my brother, a model theatre, but I though “This is mine!”
+In Florence, we give out presents for the Epiphany.
+When I was six there was a wonderful gift for my brother, a model theatre, but I thought, “This is mine!”
 It was large, more than a metre wide with 32 different sets.
 We had to use it for firewood during the war.

 Which performers do you remember most from your childhood?

 Charlie Chaplin, Eduardo De Filippo, Titina De Filippo, and Jean-Louis Barrault.

 Which performance do you remember most from your childhood?

 Puss in Boots at Florence’s Teatro della Pergola, in which the 10-year-old Franco Zeffirelli played the Marquis of Carabas.

 What theatrical piece that you directed are you most proud of?